Buy-to-let and letting FAQs

 19. How is rental income taxed?

-20. What is the tax position if I decide to sell a buy-to-let property?
+20. What is the tax position if I sell a buy-to-let property?

 21. Are there any special tax rules if I let out a property that I previously lived in?